XargonWan/Mate-Engine-Linux-Port/README.md

 ## English

+> [!IMPORTANT]
+> I'm currently a high school student, with studies coming first!
+> Responses to issues/PRs, frequency of releasing may be slow (usually 1-4 weeks).
+> Feel free to submit PRs to help fix bugs or discuss in Discussions.
+> Thanks for your understanding and support! 🚀

 # Mate-Engine-Linux-Port
 This is an **unofficial** Linux port of shinyflvre's MateEngine - A free Desktop Mate alternative with a lightweight interface and custom VRM support.
 Tested on Ubuntu 24.04 LTS.